MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 The type of the object that the `unique_ptr` will point to.

 *Types*\
-The types of the constructor arguments specified by *Args*.
+The types of the constructor arguments specified by *args*.

-*Args*\
+*args*\
 The arguments to be passed to the constructor of the object of type *T*.

-*Elem*\
+*elements*\
 An array of elements of type *T*.

-*Size*\
+*size*\
 The number of elements to allocate space for in the new array.

 ### Remarks

-The first overload is used for single objects, the second overload is invoked for arrays, and the third overload prevents you from specifying an array size in the type argument (make_unique\<T[N]>); this construction is not supported by the current standard.
+The first overload is used for single objects.
+The second overload is invoked for arrays.
+The third overload prevents you from specifying an array size in the type argument (make_unique\<T[N]>); this construction isn't supported by the current standard.
 When you use `make_unique` to create a `unique_ptr` to an array, you have to initialize the array elements separately.
-If you are considering this overload, perhaps a better choice is to use a [std::vector](../standard-library/vector-class.md).
+Rather than using this overload, perhaps a better choice is to use a [std::vector](vector-class.md).

 Because `make_unique` is carefully implemented for exception safety, we recommend that you use `make_unique` instead of directly calling `unique_ptr` constructors.